1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 })
 ```

 Combining two days of rainfall data made a 30 MB CSV - too big.
-Each observation from the same location repeated the station Id, lat, log, Hrapx and Hrapy properties.
+Each observation from the same location repeated the station `Id`, `Lat`, `Lon`, `Hrapx` and `Hrapy` properties.
 Putting all the observations from one station into a single object removes the redundancy and makes the file size manageable.

 ```javascript
 var points = jp.nestBy(data, d => d.Id).map(point => {